-- All admissions materials are due at least 60 days before the start of the semester
+If you are currently living outside of the United States, all admissions materials are due at least 60 days before the start of the semester.

-- All admissions materials are due at least 30 days before the start of the semester
+If you are currently in the U.S. on a visa, all admissions materials are due at least 30 days before the start of the semester.

 Use your MySTLCC username and password to login.
 Navigate will keep you updated on important deadlines, events and activities.